Electron Labs

 The aggregation circuit does the following three things:

-• Verify correctness of each reduced proof against the reduction circuit's verification key.
+• Verify correctness of each reduced proof against the reduction circuit's public input and verifier id corresponding to the original proving scheme used by the user.

 Smart Contract

-In the smart contract, we store a mapping from vKeyHash to publicInputsHash.
+In the smart contract, we store a bool mapping from superRoot to true/false.
 This map gets updated every time a superproof is submitted.
-At the user level, they only have to query this map corresponding to their vKeyHash, and if the result they get is equal to their public inputs, it is equivalent to verifying a proof on their own.
-For now, the public inputs gets overwritten every time a superproof is submitted, but in future we plan to provide support for historical public inputs as well.
+At the user level, they only have to query this map and check if the superRoot corresponding to their proof returns True, and if the result they get is equal to True, they have to just do a simple merkle inclusion check corresponding to this root which verifies that their proof was verified as part of this aggregated proof.